This healthy chocolate protein shake recipe is packed with over 55 grams of protein and tastes like a chocolate milkshake!

 Michelle says

 I was so excited to try your chocolate shake recipe and I made it today.
 I added banana and sesame nut butter.
-Loved the taste but the texture wasn’t as smooth as I’d like.
-I have an old blender, maybe that had something to do with it!
 Can’t wait to try your other recipes!!!
 Thanks for your posts and keep them coming.

 Susan says